Jon-Davis/secify/README.md

 Secify implements a fully streaming pipeline for optimal memory efficiency:

 **Read → [Archive] → Compress → Encrypt → Write Pipeline:**
-- **Single Files**: Content is read in chunks, optionally compressed, then encrypted and written directly (no TAR overhead)
+- **Single Files**: Content is read in chunks, optionally compressed, then encrypted and written directly (no archive overhead)
-- **Directories**: Files are recursively added to TAR stream, optionally compressed, encrypted on-the-fly, and written incrementally
+- **Directories**: Files are recursively added to custom archive stream, optionally compressed, encrypted on-the-fly, and written incrementally
 - **Memory Usage**: Constant memory usage regardless of file/directory size (only chunk-size buffers)
 - **Performance**: No temporary files, no full-data buffering, immediate processing of each chunk
 - **Compression**: Optional zstd compression reduces file size at the cost of CPU time